zencart/documentation/content/user/troubleshooting/missing_log_files.md

 By default, Zen Cart writes debug logs into a folder called `/logs` at the root of the store.

-However, in some hosting environments (notably PHP-FPM shared), error logs are not written individually to the `/logs` folder.
+However, in some hosting environments like [PHP-FPM shared](/user/running/fpm/), error logs are not written individually to the `/logs` folder.

-For example, some hosts configure logging to go to a single central file.
+For example, some hosts that use PHP-FPM configure logging to go to a single central file.

 So instead of creating individual log files in `/home/YOURACCOUNT/public_html/logs/`